Maurice Catarcio

 Maurice A. Catarcio (March 21, 1929 – May 12, 2005) was an American professional wrestler.
 He was best known for competing in the then World Wide Wrestling Federation from 1957 to 1960, under the ring-name The Matador.
 After being diagnosed with prostate cancer in 1991, he became an advocate for public health and fitness.
 He was also in The Guinness Book of World Records for his public displays of strength.

 Biography

 Early life

 Catarcio was born on March 21, 1929, in Ocean City, New Jersey to parents Dominick and Julia Marie.
 He had one sister.
 Beginning at age 11, he lifted weights and participated in bodybuilding.
-In 1947, he graduated from now closed Cape May (NJ) High School and then served with the U.S. Navy for 55 months.
+In 1947, he graduated from now closed Cape May High School and then served with the United States Navy for 55 months.
 On June 30, 1950, three days after the beginning of the Korean War, he was honorably discharged, but he was later recalled for another 22 months and received another honorable discharge.

 Catarcio worked as a professional wrestler in the Capitol Wrestling Corporation which later became the World Wrestling Federation from 1957 to 1960.
 He was known as "The Matador" and wore a bullfighting cape to the ring.